 - Your letter informing her that she is at risk of redundancy, dated 27 October [Date];

-- Notes of a consultation meeting on 4 November, attended by you, [Name], and [Your name]; and
+- Notes of a consultation meeting on 4 November, attended by you, [Name of 2nd person], and [Employee]; and

-- Appraisal forms completed by her and her line manager [Name] in [Dates 2 and 3 years earlier].
+- Appraisal forms completed by her and her line manager [Name of line manager] in [Dates 2 and 3 years earlier].

-It is our position that the “severance payment” offered to our client is wholly inadequate.
-It is our view that there is no genuine redundancy situation; rather your intention to dismiss [Your name] arises out of unlawful sex discrimination and unfavourable treatment due to her recent maternity.
+It is our position that the “severance payment” offered to [Employee] is wholly inadequate.
+It is our view that there is no genuine redundancy situation; rather your intention to dismiss [Employee] arises out of unlawful sex discrimination and unfavourable treatment due to her recent maternity.

-[Your name] did not “support the roll-out [of Retain] from an administrative perspective” as your “business case” states; rather she “was given the Retain project to implement… and she has done an excellent job in putting the project together…” (Appraisal, [Date]).
-A year later “she understands the system to a degree that she is now assisting another department with their roll out including training” (Appraisal, [later Date]).
+[Employee] did not “support the roll-out [of Retain] from an administrative perspective” as your “business case” states; rather she “was given the Retain project to implement… and she has done an excellent job in putting the project together…” (Appraisal, [Date]).
+A year later “she understands the system to the extent that she is now assisting another department with their rollout including training” (Appraisal, [later Date]).

-Retain is however only a part of the busy and varied role [Your name] has performs as resources manager.
+Retain is however only a part of the busy and varied role [Employee] has and she performs as resources manager.
 She works closely with senior management to make crucial business decisions on the availability and allocation of resources to projects in the FSA and other departments.
 Retain is a tool that she has implemented and deployed with remarkable efficiency in helping herself and the [Employer] management make these decisions and proper business forecasts on which the success of the company depends.

-In the interests of brevity we do not intend to outline all the functions [Name] performs in her role as resource manager – ranging from training colleagues to assisting in organising marketing events to many others – but we refer you to her appraisal forms so that you can adjudge the same for yourself.
+In the interests of brevity, we do not intend to outline all the functions [Employee] performs in her role as resource manager – ranging from training colleagues to assisting in organising marketing events to many others – but we refer you to her appraisal forms so that you can adjudge the same for yourself.
 No doubt you have many other performance indicators which will give a similar picture of a high-performing manager.
-Suffice to say, [Your name] is not and has never been just “admin support” as referred to in your business case.
+Suffice to say, [Employee] is not and has never been just “admin support” as referred to in your business case.

-Your office manager [Name] both conducted [Your name]’s appraisals and wrote the Business Case.
-It is of grave concern that in the intervening period – during which [Your name] took maternity leave – she has downgraded and misrepresented [Your name]’s role to this extent.
+Your office manager [Name of office manager] both conducted [Employee]’s appraisals and wrote the Business Case.
+It is of grave concern that in the intervening period – during which [Employee] took maternity leave – [Name of office manager] has downgraded and misrepresented [Employee]’s role to this extent.
 The Business case is at best misleading, and at worst defamatory.

 If there is a genuine need for a redundancy, which we do not accept, then it is our position that you have failed to conduct a fair and objective redundancy selection process.
-You have made no attempt to identify the redundancy “pool” of employees, or any selection criteria, but have simply picked out [Your name] as an easy target upon her return from maternity leave.
+You have made no attempt to identify the redundancy “pool” of employees or any selection criteria but have simply picked out [Employee] as an easy target upon her return from maternity leave.

-Further, there has been no effort – or at least no genuine effort – to find suitable alternative employment for [Your name].
-Our client can produce ample evidence of this; despite her own best efforts, this aspect of the “redundancy” process has been effectively ignored.
+Further, there has been no effort – or at least no genuine effort – to find suitable alternative employment for [Employee].
+She can produce ample evidence of this; despite her own best efforts, this aspect of the “redundancy” process has been effectively ignored.

-It is difficult to over-state the stress and humiliation suffered by [Your name] who, after years of enthusiastic, loyal and impeccable service to you, is simply being discarded in this way.
-She is not even being permitted to return to her workplace, and is being physically excluded by you in your efforts to further de-moralise and de-skill her.
+It is difficult to over-state the stress and humiliation suffered by [Employee] who, after years of enthusiastic, loyal and impeccable service to you, is simply being discarded in this way.
+She is not even being permitted to return to her workplace and is being physically excluded by you in your efforts to further de-moralise and de-skill her.

-Consequently, we can identify a number of causes of action arising out of your conduct towards our client, and will pursue these as appropriate.
-However, [Your name] does not wish to resort to litigation and has therefore instructed us, at least at this stage, to aim towards a suitable settlement.
+Consequently, we can identify a number of causes of action arising out of your conduct towards [Employee] and will pursue these as appropriate.
+However, [Employee] does not wish to resort to litigation and has therefore instructed us, at least at this stage, to aim towards a suitable settlement.

-Any Settlement Agreement should also include a good reference, and we will send a copy of a reference drafted by [Your name] for your consideration at the earliest opportunity.
+Any Settlement Agreement should also include a good reference, and we will send a copy of a reference drafted by [Employee] for your consideration at the earliest opportunity.

 We look forward to hearing from you with any comments you may have on the above proposal in the hope that we can bring this matter to a mutually agreeable and timely conclusion.